kumar-ks/DockerPythonFlaskStatusPage/README.md

 d.
 The disk usage within the container.

-# Linux Host adjustment: Prior to testing its important to ensure the teargeted ports are fre to relay the traffic intended.
+### Linux Host adjustment: Prior to testing its important to ensure the teargeted ports are free to relay the traffic intended.

 ```
 firewall-cmd  --permanent --add-port=8080/tcp